buniumasta/NearEarthObject/README.md

 a0000719,2000719,"   719 Albert (A911 TB)",719,Albert,,Y,N,15.5,,,,,,,,,,5.801,,,,,S,,,,"JPL 214",2459000.5,59000,20200531.0000000,J2000,.5465584653041263,2.63860206439375,1.196451769530403,11.56748478123323,183.8669499802364,156.17633771,140.2734217745985,4.080752359257098,.2299551959241748,2458390.496728663387,20180928.9967287,1565.522355575327,4.28616661348481,.203482,79.18908994,1.41794,3.140,2.1784E-8,2.5313E-9,5.8116E-8,2.9108E-6,1.6575E-5,1.6827E-5,2.5213E-6,3.9148E-9,3.309E-10,1.0306E-5,2.2528E-6,AMO,"Otto Matic",39593,1911-10-04,2020-02-27,1874,,,0,.39148,,,,,
 ```

-Before we're able to write Python code to process this data, we'll need to understand what this data represents.
+Before write Python code to process this data, need to understand what this data represents.

 In this CSV file, the first row is a header, containing names for each of the columns.
 Each subsequent row represents a single NEO.
 There are too many columns to understand fully (although we encourage you to learn more by searching NASA's website!), so we'll focus on just a few of them: